trustar/trustar-tweepy/README.md

 7. Done!
 You're app should be running!

 For help or status, use `heroku logs --tail`.
 To change the number of web dynos, use `heroku ps:scale web=0`.
+Get this folder at `git clone https://git.heroku.com/ts-tweepy.git`.